rickmanley-nc/satellite/README.md

 ## Requirements and Steps

-- Create host-level network on Laptop, 192.168.126.x on LibVirt - Easy with the 'httpd', 'libvirtd', and 'create-libvirt-network' role within my Laptop-Configure repo: https://github.com/rickmanley-nc/laptop-configure
+- Configure laptop with appropriate 'httpd', 'libvirtd', and 'create-libvirt-network' roles from the following repo: https://github.com/rickmanley-nc/laptop-configure
 - Create an Activation Key (from https://access.redhat.com/management/activation_keys) and add at least 1 Satellite subscription to it.
-Call the Activation Key "satellite"
+Call the Activation Key "ak-satellite"
-- Create a Subscription Allocation (from https://access.redhat.com/management/subscription_allocations) and at at least 1 Red Hat Enterprise Linux (and hopefully EAP) subscription to it.
+- Create a Subscription Allocation (from https://access.redhat.com/management/subscription_allocations) and at least 1 Red Hat Enterprise Linux (and hopefully EAP) subscription to it.
   - Download the Subscription Manifest, via the Export Manifest button, and rename it to 'manifest-USERNAME-sales-6.3.zip', where 'USERNAME' is your username
     - Copy the manifest to /var/www/html
     - Run 'restorecon' against /var/www/html
-- Update group_vars/all
+- Update `group_vars/all` with your desired variables

 ## Gotchas!

 I'll keep this updated with current gotchas that you'll have to be mindful of before having a successful deploy.

-- Currently testing new deploy.yml.
-I have this working on my Tower role, and will be syncing the deploy.yml over in the next uploads.
-- Within group_vars/all, both development_subscription_ids and lab_subscription_ids are dependent on your manifest.
-I have several different subscriptions on my test account, and the ordering of them is not logical.
-Currently the 'hammer' tool has to connect through a numerical Subscription ID.
-This is something that could be done by querying 'hammer subscription list' and filtering on specific subscription names to then store the Sub ID.
-I haven't gotten to this yet, but it's doable.
-  - Another option is to plan to have an account
+- Once you have your manifest, you'll need to verify which subscriptions are attached to the activation keys in `roles/activation-keys/tasks/main.yml`.
+We're using hammer output to search for the RHEL Server Premium and EPEL subscriptions.
+This can be restructured to search for any other subscriptions by changing the '--search' argument.

 - There are 3 different scenarios for installing Satellite.
 I have this hard coded for Scenario 3 (install with DHCP, TFTP, and DNS).
 The other scenarios have not been tested.